 Today, some members of my family are still a little hesitant to embrace the green (Asian Ramen Salad not withstanding), but we’ve slowly been adding more vegetables here and there.

-While Oven Roasted Brussels Sprouts would be a tough sell, I’m confident that today’s Brussels Sprouts Gratin will be granted universal approval.
+While Oven Roasted Brussels Sprouts or Roasted Brussels Sprouts with Garlic and Parmesan would be a tough sell, I’m confident that today’s Brussels Sprouts Gratin will be granted universal approval.
 Homemade Scalloped Potatoes (which are sort of like a casserole/gratin) are a fixture at our holiday feasts, so this Brussels Sprouts Gratin should be an easy transition.